Langston Hughes Performing Arts Institute Restoration

 Project Description

 The Langston Hughes Performing Arts Institute Restoration project seeks to improve and extend the life of a critical cultural center and historic building.
 The project will make much-needed repairs to the building envelope, including repairs to masonry, window replacement, and re-roofing.
-It will also make accessibility improvements to parking, entrance and exits, restrooms, and theater seating areas to ensure that users of all abilities can attend and participate in programming and cultural events.
+It will also make accessibility improvements to parking, entrances and exits, restrooms, and theater seating areas to ensure that users of all abilities can attend and participate in programming and cultural events.

 Built in 1915, the Langston Hughes Performing Arts Institute (LHPAI) is a historic landmark in the historic Central Area of Seattle.
-Designed by B. Marcus Priteca, and formerly the Jewish Synagogue of Chevra Biku Cholim, the building became a community center and part of the City of Seattle's facilities in 1972.
+Designed by B. Marcus Priteca and formerly the Jewish Synagogue of Chevra Biku Cholim, the building became a community center and part of the City of Seattle's facilities in 1972.
 It underwent extensive renovations in 2011 to preserve its architectural character and update the facilities.
 It is now a community facility that may be rented for events and community programs.
 LHPAI partners with the new non-profit LANGSTON to continue being a center for African American arts and culture in Seattle.